Pirates vs. Giants: Betting Trends, Records ATS, Home/Road Splits

 Pirates Recent Betting Performance

-- The Pirates have played as the underdog in nine of their past 10 games and have gone 3-6 in those contests.
+- In nine games as the underdog over the last 10 matchups, the Pirates have posted a mark of 3-6.

-- When it comes to the total, the Pirates and their foes are 6-4-0 in their previous 10 contests.
+- When it comes to the total, the Pirates and their opponents are 5-5-0 in their last 10 games.

-- The Pirates' record against the spread is 2-2-0 over their previous 10 games (bookmakers set spreads in four of those contests).
+- The Pirates have gone 3-2-0 against the runline over their past 10 matchups (five of those contests had a runline set by bookmakers).

 Pirates Betting Records & Stats

-- The Pirates have an against the spread record of 3-2-0 in five games with a line this season.
+- The Pirates are 4-2-0 against the spread in their six games with a line set by sportsbooks this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.